<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 For a multi-year programme, the stakeholder tracking features that matter most are the ones that protect that record: sentiment history you can trace over years, email logged automatically against the right profile, an audit trail that holds up under Freedom of Information requests, and UK-grade compliance built in.
 This article breaks down the 11 features that count for long projects, then compares the platforms that deliver them.

-Tractivity, the UK stakeholder relationship management (SRM) platform, is used first here because it was built for exactly this: regulated, long-running engagement where the record has to be defensible years after it was created.
+Tractivity, a UK stakeholder relationship management (SRM) platform, is used first here because it is the platform we build and it was designed for exactly this: regulated, long-running engagement where the record has to be defensible years after it was created.
+Every statement about the other four platforms is sourced to their own published material, with the date we checked it.

 Quick guide: the platforms compared